 Ricoh – Home Folders via LDAP

-The emerging product line from Ricoh includes some pretty handy features as well as improvements to its Lightweight Directory Access Protocol (LDAP) integration.
+Ricoh includes some pretty handy features as well as improvements to its Lightweight Directory Access Protocol (LDAP) integration.
 They are focusing on making their already easy to use devices more user friendly and scan options easy to configure for administrators.
 Let’s think about how you first log into your computer each morning.
 Most people will respond that they enter a username and password of some sort.
 After logging into the domain, users are typically mapped to a set of “network drives” consisting of a home folder and various other shared network resources.
 In many cases, the home folder is being mapped by an LDAP attribute within the directory server on the domain.

 With the new Ricoh product line, the login process works much in the same way, and with a little configuration, gives authenticated users access to their home folder located on the network.
 Previous Ricoh devices allowed for LDAP, or Windows Authentication, however, access to the user’s home folder was limited and required additional software.
 Now administrators need only enable LDAP authentication on the device, specify the home folder attribute, and ensure that the user’s home folder is configured properly in their directory server (whether it’s Active Directory, OpenLDAP, or another solution).